 Standard Compensation.
-Summer Session compensation is based on the instructor's nine-month teaching salary at UCSD as of June 30, 2011, exclusive of administrative stipends, above-scale payments, staff appointments, increases in pay effective after June 30, 2011, or other compensation.
+Summer Session compensation is based on the faculty's nine-month teaching salary at UCSD as of June 30, 2013, exclusive of administrative stipends, above-scale payments, staff appointments, increases in pay effective after June 30, 2013, or other compensation.
 The maximum salary is \$10,000 per course, not including any bonuses.

-Course salaries are calculated as follows: if enrollment in a course is 15 or greater on June 8 for Session 1 and July 6 for Session 2, the instructor may be paid the full course salary (8.5% of the academic year teaching salary, to a maximum of \$10,000); if enrollment is 14 or fewer, a contingent appointment will be paid at a per-student rate of \$100 per unit, not to exceed the full course salary or the maximum of \$10,000.

-Annual salary rates are subject to confirmation by the Summer Session Office.
+Course salaries are calculated as follows: A) If enrollment in a course is 15 or greater on June 7 for Session 1 and July 5 for Session 2, faculty may be paid the full course salary (8.5% of the academic year teaching salary, to a maximum of \$10,000); B) If enrollment is 14 or fewer, a contingent appointment will be paid at a per-student rate of \$100 per unit, not to exceed the full course salary or the maximum of \$10,000.
+Note: If enrollment increases or decreases after the date enrollment is finalized for the record, compensation is not increased or decreased.
+Annual teaching salary rates are subject to confirmation and approval by the Summer Session Office.